 For the boy (and girl!) racers

-If you see yourself behind the wheel of a flash car, Bentley offers an ‘extremely competitive’ car lease scheme to its employees, with access to cars from several of the Volkswagen Group brands.
-Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers both car leasing and car ownership schemes.
+If you see yourself behind the wheel of a flash car, Bentley offers a car lease scheme to its employees, with access to cars from several of the Volkswagen Group brands.
+Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers both car leasing and car purchase schemes.
 But Jaguar Land Rover is the winner of the fun work perks prize.
 Past induction weeks for graduates have included trying out the company’s vehicles on the race track or off-road.
-If you fall in love in the process, there’s a discount car purchase scheme for employees – and some family members.
+If you fall in love in the process, there’s a privilege car purchase scheme for employees – and some family members.

 OK, so the 07:18 to London Paddington doesn’t have the same glamour factor as putting the latest Jaguar XK through its paces on the track.
 But a season ticket could set you back thousands of pounds a year, so wouldn’t it be nice if your employer paid for it?

 If you take up a graduate job with a transport company, it might do.
 Transport for London provides free Oyster cards for use on all TfL services for employees and their partners and 75% off annual travel tickets for travel beyond the TfL network – plus an interest-free loan if you need help paying that remaining 25%.
-Network Rail offers a 75% discount on season tickets (up to a maximum of £3,000 a year) and an interest-free season ticket loan (up to a maximum of £2,250 per year.
+Network Rail also offers a 75% discount on season tickets (up to a maximum of £3,000 a year) and an interest-free season ticket loan (up to a maximum of £5,000).
 FirstGroup offers free bus travel for employees and eligible family members, as well as discounted rail travel after six months.

-Some companies also offer season ticket loans, such as AECOM, Laing O'Rourke, Mace and Mott MacDonald.
+Some others engineering companies also offer season ticket loans, such as AECOM, Laing O'Rourke, Mace and Mott MacDonald.

 Pick and mix

 Prefer to pick your own benefits?
 Lots of companies offer flexible benefits packages so that you can.
-Both E.ON and Siemens you can.
-Both offer a selection (think dental cover, travel insurance, car breakdown cover etc); employees choose those that most appeal.
-Arup, for example, gives its employees a flexible benefits fund to buy benefits such as gym discounts and iPads or take as cash to top up their salary.
+Both E.ON and Siemens, for example, offer a selection of benefits (think dental cover, travel insurance, car breakdown cover etc); employees choose those that most appeal.
+Arup gives its employees a flexible benefits fund to buy benefits such as gym discounts and iPads or take as cash to top up their salary.
 Meanwhile, BAE Systems offers its employees the option to take 20% of their annual salary up front.